oilulio/PMconvert/README.md

 PMconvert
 =========

-A Java converter from the Documagix PaperMaster format to a normal filestructure The PaperMaster program no longer seems to be available and legacy data can be locked in, especially as PaperMaster does not seem to riun on more recent Windows versions.
+A Java converter from the Documagix PaperMaster format to a normal filestructure.
+The PaperMaster program no longer seems to be available and legacy data can be locked in, especially as PaperMaster does not seem to run on more recent Windows versions.

 Has worked for my filestore.
 Now available for others to use and/or upgrade